2025-2026 Academic Catalog

 Requirements

-The requirements for admission to the Ph.D.
+The general requirements for admission to the Ph.D.
 Program in Materials Science and Engineering are as follows:

-2. Submission of a complete application including the following:
+2. Submission of an application package (online is preferred), including the following:

 2. Application Fee